How to Apply for Alberta PNP: Application Process and Document Checklist

 Stage 2: Provincial Application (After Invitation)

-When Alberta invites you from the WEOI pool, you have 30 days to submit a complete formal application.
+When Alberta invites you from the WEOI pool, you have 30 calendar days to submit a complete formal application.

 Step 5: Accept the invitation in the AAIP portal.